Welcome to today's edition of the Rush 24-7 podcast.

 And I'm grateful to have been a witness to history.

-It has been the joy and the honor of a life, too.
+It has been the joy and the honor of a lifetime.

-I've seen a man of far-sighted courage put America on a war footing and protect us against a brutal enemy and a dangerous conflict that will shape this new century.
+I've seen a man of far-sighted courage put America on a war footing and protect us against a brutal enemy in a dangerous conflict that will shape this new century.

 Final portion of his remarks here.

-It was over 14 years ago that you began your run for governor, and over ten years ago that we started thinking and planning about a possible run for the presidency.
+It was over 14 years ago that you began your run for governor, and over 10 years ago that we started thinking and planning about a possible run for the presidency.

 And it's been an exhilarating and eventful time.